 According to the Illinois General Assembly, the primary purpose of schooling is the transmission of knowledge and culture through which students learn in areas necessary to their continuing development and entry into the world of work.
 To fulfill that purpose, the Ill.
-State Board of Education (ISBE) prepared State Goals for Learning and Learning Standards.
+State Board of Education (ISBE) prepared State Goals for Learning with accompanying Illinois Learning Standards.